Bernardo-MG/development-docs/spring/spring-mvc/errorhandling.md

 # Error Handling

-Aspects can be used to take care of controller exceptions:
+A controller advice can be used to take care of exception handling:

 ```java
 @ControllerAdvice